joaoedberaldo/carebridge_ProjectDev_A3/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the project_license.
+This project is licensed under the MIT License.
+I chose this license because:
+- It's straightforward and widely understood
+- It allows others to freely use and build upon this work
+- It requires only that the original copyright notice be preserved
+- It provides a basic disclaimer of warranty

 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->